wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 `touchOccupancy` and `recordPort` to `true`.
 This indicates that `occupancy` will be incremented, and that the member variable of the instruction window, `lastPort`, will also be updated to remember the port on which the uop is scheduled.

-### Simulating Issue

-After an uop has been inserted into the issue queue, we compute the cycle that the uop can leave the issue queue and be inserted into the instruction window by comparing the enqueue cycle `decoderCycle` with `curCycle`.
-If the latter is smaller, we first drive `curCycle` forward to `decoderCycle` to synchronize window state with the tentative issue cycle at `decoderCycle`.
-We then check whether the issue limit of the current cycle has been reached.
-If true, we drive `curCycle` forward by one.
-Note that it is guaranteed that some uops will be dispatched and therefore at least one slot will be freed, if we drive the clock by one.
-This is because uops are scheduled greedily on the nearest future cycle in which the port is available; If the window is already full, then at least one uop must have been scheduled for dispatching in the next cycle, since otherwise, according to the greedy scheduling algorithm, all later cycles should be empty, and the window should not be full, a contradiction!

-After the issue cycle is computed, we update the releasing cycle of the issue queue slot to `curCycle` as well, since the uop leaves the issue queue after it has been inserted into the instruction window.
-This is done by calling issue queue's method `markLeave()` with `curCycle`.

-### Simulating Dispatch

-The uop still traverses through the pipeline after it is issued into the instruction window.
-Six extra pipeline stages are needed to complete the pre-dispatch work: Register renaming, ROB insert, and source register read.